segmentio/segment-docs/src/connections/destinations/catalog/amplitude/index.md

 **Track Revenue Per Product**

 Amplitude has two different ways to track revenue associated with a multi-product purchase.
-You can choose which method you want to use via the [Track Revenue Per Product](#track-revenue-per-product) destination setting:
+You can choose which method you want to use using the [Track Revenue Per Product](#track-revenue-per-product) destination setting:

 1. Disable the setting ("off"): Log a single revenue event with the total amount purchased.
 Revenue data will be added to the Amplitude "Order Completed" event.
 The "Product Purchased" events will not have any native Amplitude revenue data.